Home/Resources/Teachings from Home: My Journey in Home Visiting

 Her father maintained the family’s cornfield and one day, Carri hopes to carry on the tradition with her own family.

-As part of our Programmatic Assistance for Tribal Home Visiting program, Carri and her colleagues are laying the foundation for a brighter future.
+As part of our Tribal Home Visiting Resource Institute for Excellence (THRIVE) team, (formerly known as PATH) program, Carri and her colleagues are laying the foundation for a brighter future.

 The PATH team supports grantees through a variety of technical assistance activities, including virtual and in-person individualized learning, facilitating peer sharing and group learning events and developing tools and resources to support grantee efforts.